Ana de Armas: Leading roles and mainstream recognition (2020–present)

 De Armas next starred with Chris Evans in the Apple TV+ action comedy film Ghosted (2023).
 Benjamin Lee of The Guardian panned the film and the lack of chemistry between de Armas and Evans.
 She appeared alongside an ensemble cast in Ron Howard's survival thriller Eden (2024).
 She then starred in the John Wick spin-off action thriller Ballerina (2025), in which she portrayed a vengeful assassin.

 Personal life

-De Armas holds triple Cuban, Spanish and American citizenship.
+De Armas holds Cuban, Spanish, and American citizenship.
 She moved to Los Angeles at 26, and resides in Vermont as of 2023.

 De Armas began a relationship with Spanish actor Marc Clotet in mid-2010.
 They married on the Costa Brava in July 2011.
 They divorced in early 2013.
-After meeting on the set of Deep Water in late 2019, de Armas dated American actor Ben Affleck from March 2020 to January 2021.
-De Armas received significant criticism, particularly among members of the Cuban diaspora, for reportedly dating Anido Cuesta, the stepson of Cuban President Miguel Díaz-Canel since November 2024.
+After meeting on the set of erotic psychological thriller film Deep Water in late 2019, de Armas dated American actor Ben Affleck from March 2020 to January 2021.
+De Armas received significant criticism, particularly among members of the Cuban diaspora, after being photographed kissing Manuel Anido Cuesta, the stepson of the president of Cuba Miguel Díaz-Canel in November 2024.

+De Armas was raised Catholic.
 It was reported in July 2025 that she was dating American actor Tom Cruise after she was spotted attending an Oasis concert with him.
+It has since been reported that the couple separated in October or November 2025, due to religious differences and Cruise's efforts to recruit her into the Church of Scientology.